 All members of a congregation are called to be ministers of the church, both within and beyond the church walls.

 Help lead worship on Sunday morning as you seek to serve God in others.
 No experience is necessary, and training is joyfully provided.
-We schedule all worship leaders on-line, using the Ministry Scheduler Pro program.
+We schedule all worship leaders online through the Ministry Scheduler Pro program.

 Children and youth ages 8-18 play an important role at Trinity on Sundays and important feast days.
 Acolytes light candles, carry the torches during the procession and recession, and actively assist clergy during the service.
 Training and supervision are provided for acolytes as they gain experience in servant leadership.